Easy LINE for Seniors

 Easy-to-use phone with video for Skype phone calls and Skype video calls with one button press to make Skype for elderly simple

-The Konnekt Videophone includes unbelievable service: Personalization.
-Setup and management of the Skype account.
+Konnekt Videophone comes with unbelievable service: Personalization.
+Setup and management of the video-calling system.
 Contact invitations.
 Delivery.
-Best of all, IT Support: When Grandma’s Internet or your device has a problem, we help.
+Best of all, IT Support: When the user’s Internet or your device has a problem, we’ve got your back.

-Konnekt even helps relatives and friends get onto Skype, and tests with them.
-Imagine: Your whole family happily using Skype on their mobile and home gadgets, and you don’t have to convince them or show them how!
+Konnekt even offers to help relatives and friends get started with our easy Smartphone app, in case they have any difficulties (which is rare).
+Imagine: Your whole family happily using our app to stay in touch, and you don’t have to convince them or show them how!

 Konnekt Videophone

-With Videophone you will never see any pop-ups or update requests, and by default the user will not receive calls from anyone who is not an authorised contact.
+With Videophone there will never be any unwanted pop-ups or update requests, and by default the user will not receive calls from anyone who is not a selected authorised contact.

 • AUTOMATIC answering from selected trusted contacts

-• MANAGED – Account subscriptions and software are remotely managed
+• MANAGED – Account subscriptions and software are managed

-Note that Konnekt does not represent LINE, Skype or Microsoft.
+Note that Konnekt does not represent LINE or other social-media / video-calling vendors.

 Menu